TaraRhoseyn/cardiff_swim_centre_site/README.md

 6. As a first time user, I want to see a timetable to ensure it works with my own schedules.
 7. As a first time user, I want to know the prices of using the pool and membership.

-Regular visitors
+#### Regular visitors

-1. As a regular visitor, I want to see a timetable so that I can know which times I can use the pool.
+8. As a regular visitor, I want to see a timetable so that I can know which times I can use the pool.
-2. As a regular visitor, I want to see information about classes
+9. As a regular visitor, I want to see information about classes
-3. As a regular visitor, I want to understand the pricing model to understand if becoming a member is cost effective.
+10. As a regular visitor, I want to understand the pricing model to understand if becoming a member is cost effective.
-4. As a regular visitor, I want to be able to see what the pool offers to see if there are any updates.
+11. As a regular visitor, I want to be able to see what the pool offers to see if there are any updates.

+#### Site owner

+12. As a site owner, I want customers to be able to join as members in an easy and intuitive way directly on the website.
+13. As a site owner, I want customers to be able to access our pool timetable quickly and easily to ensure they can access services at their desired time.
+14. As a site owner, I want prospective customers to be able to contact us with queries or feedback easily.
+15. As a site owner, I want customers to find information about classes in language that is plain and accessible to ensure appropriate use of training.

 ## Design